janewernow/Bot563-Final-Project/notebook-log.md

 #### Reasoning
 I chose to use IQtree because of its fast and efficient computing abilities.
 It supports a wide range of models for molecular evolution, including nucleotide, amino acid, codon, and morphological models.
 It allows you to set specific parameters like substitution models and branch lengths.
-It is important to note that with sparse data, IQtree may not always converge to the correct tree.
+It is important to note that with sparse data, IQtree may not always converge to the correct tree!